 perl5.004_05

-The install instruction say to use perlbrew -v install perl-xx.yy.z
+If there are problems the install instructions say to use perlbrew -v install perl-xx.yy.z

 ......